-Kate Winslet & Saoirse Ronan Will Star In 'Ammonite' As Lovers
+Kate Winslet & Saoirse Ronan Will Star In A New Period Drama As Lovers

 Might as well start the Oscars buzz now, because two of the biggest names in Hollywood are teaming up for an awards-baiting period romance-drama.
 Kate Winslet and Saoirse Ronan will star in Ammonite as lovers, exploring an imagined romance between real-life paleontologist Mary Anning and a wealthy Londoner.
 The movie comes from the same folks who produced Oscar winner The King's Speech and critic favorite Lady Maccbeth.
 It'll be helmed by writer-director Francis Lee, whose 2017 film God's Own Country was a festival darling.
 Might as well mark up your Oscar ballots now because between the prestige subject matter and the star power of its cast and crew, Ammonite is sure to garner some accolades and attention.